-\paragraph{Baselines.} We evaluate {\sname} with several anonymization baselines.
-Following prior work~\citep{staab2024language}, we include Azure’s PII detection tool~\citep{microsoft2025} as a traditional anonymization baseline, which redacts sensitive information from text using named entity recognition.
-To compare against pure semantic rewriting, we include Dipper~\citep{krishna2023paraphrasing}, a state-of-the-art 11B model trained to paraphrase but not explicitly designed for anonymization.
-As a recent LLM-based anonymization approach, we evaluate the adversarial anonymization framework~\citep{staab2024language}, which iteratively refines outputs through interaction between an LLM anonymizer and an adversarial inference model.
-This framework represents the current state-of-the-art for defending against inference-based privacy threats.
-We evaluate using several proprietary models, including GPT-4o~\citep{achiam2023gpt}, GPT-4o-mini, and Gemini-2.5-Flash~\citep{gemini25}.
-These baselines allow us to compare an SLM trained with {\sname} against frontier models on previously unseen user profiles.
+\paragraph{Baselines.} We evaluate {\sname} against several baselines.
+Following prior work~\citep{staab2024language}, we include Azure's PII detection tool~\citep{microsoft2025} as a traditional rule-based baseline that redacts sensitive information using named entity recognition.
+To compare against pure semantic rewriting, we include Dipper~\citep{krishna2023paraphrasing}, a state-of-the-art 11B paraphrasing model not explicitly designed for anonymization.
+As a recent LLM-based method, we include the adversarial anonymization framework~\citep{staab2024language}, which iteratively refines text through interaction between an anonymizer and an inference model.
+This framework represents a state-of-the-art approach to defending against inference-based privacy threats, which we evaluate using several frontier models, including GPT-4o~\citep{achiam2023gpt}, GPT-4o mini, and Gemini~2.5~Flash~\citep{gemini25}.

-\paragraph{Evaluating privacy and utility.} To evaluate anonymization quality, we use GPT-4 as the inference model, given its demonstrated effectiveness at inferring personal attributes~\citep{staab2023beyond}.
-Specifically, we use GPT-4 to infer the eight attribute types using zero-shot chain-of-thought prompting.
-We report the average number of attributes it successfully infers, with a lower number indicating better privacy preservation.
-For utility evaluation, we follow recent work~\citep{staab2024language} and use a GPT-4 utility judge to assess each anonymized text in terms of readability, semantic similarity to the original input, and whether it introduces new information.
+\paragraph{Evaluating privacy and utility.} To evaluate anonymization quality, we use GPT-4.1 as the inference model, given its strong capability to infer personal attributes~\citep{staab2023beyond}.
+Specifically, the model performs zero-shot chain-of-thought inference on the eight attribute types, and we report the average number of correctly inferred attributes, where a lower number indicates better privacy preservation.
+For utility evaluation, we follow prior work and use a GPT-4.1 utility judge to assess each anonymized text on (1) readability, (2) semantic similarity to the original input, and (3) whether it introduces new information~\citep{staab2024language}.
 The average of the three metrics is used as the final utility score.
-We also report an overall score, which is defined as the difference between relative privacy improvement and relative utility loss, as a measure of the privacy-utility trade-off.
+We also report an overall score, defined as the difference between relative privacy improvement and relative utility loss, as an aggregate measure of the privacy-utility trade-off.